lukso-network/website-support-center/docs/extension/common-errors.md

 :::

-### "Could not fetch user data", "No profile detected."
+## Could not fetch user data / No profile detected.

 It might happen that your profile data, like pictures and name, can not be fetched from web pages and apps: